-What We Do: NCEA’s Cincinnati Division is dedicated to the development and application of methods to assess human health and ecological risks associated with environmental pollutants.
+NCEA’s Cincinnati Division also contributes to the development and application of methods to assess human health and ecological risks associated with environmental pollutants.
 Major areas of research (like the development of methods and guidance, and their application to case study assessments) include:

 - mixtures risk assessment,

-In addition, NCEA-Cincinnati performs assessments of the toxicity of individual chemicals and mixture of chemicals for the Integrated Risk Information System (IRIS) program and community based assessments.
-NCEA-Cincinnati also maintains a Superfund technical support center for human health and an ecology center, called the Ecological Risk Assessment Center to provide assistance to regional risk assessors and other program offices.
+In addition, NCEA-Cincinnati performs assessments of the toxicity of individual chemicals for the Integrated Risk Information System (IRIS) Program and community-based assessments.
+NCEA-Cincinnati also maintains two Superfund technical support centers for human health and ecology to provide assistance to regional risk assessors and other program offices.

-See the NCEA organization chart for additional NCEA-Cincinnati branch details.
+See the NCEA organization chart for additional NCEA-Cincinnati division details.

 Integrated Risk Information System (IRIS) Division